cockernutx/perceptron/README.md

-# perceptron
+# Perceptron
-A perceptron implementation in rust
+A simple perceptron implemented in rust